Skip to main content

 If you’re looking for fusion poutine recipes on the blog, then check out my Mexican Fusion Poutine and my Indian-Fusion Aloo Keema Poutine recipes!
 Let me know what your favourite fusion poutine recipe is!

-Ingredients for Classic Canadian Poutine
+Ingredients for Classic Poutine Recipe

 Let’s break down the ingredients we’ll need for our poutine.
 The full ingredient list with measurements can be found in the PRINTABLE RECIPE CARD at the bottom of this post!